 2/1/2016 - Ahn T. Nguyen, MD

 Given the lack of evidence supporting a cause-and-effect relationship between CHC and subsequent amenorrhea, women with post-pill amenorrhea should undergo the same evaluation as any woman with secondary amenorrhea, which is defined as no menses for 3 months in patients with previously regular menstrual cycles or 6 months in patients with irregular menstrual cycles.
-The differential diagnosis for secondary amenorrhea is broad, including hypothalamic (weight loss/anorexia), chronic anovulation (e.g. PCOS), hypothyroidism, pituitary (tumor, empty sella), hyperprolactinemia, and gonadal failure.
+The differential diagnosis for secondary amenorrhea is broad, including hypothalamic dysfunction (weight loss/anorexia), chronic anovulation (e.g. PCOS), hypothyroidism, pituitary abnormalities (tumor, empty sella), hyperprolactinemia, and ovarian insufficiency.
 Less common causes include Asherman’s syndrome, ovarian tumors, and non-classical congenital adrenal hyperplasia (CAH).

 The management of secondary amenorrhea can include medical or surgical treatments, depending on the etiology.
 Thyroid disease requires either medical or surgical treatment, with the needs for thyroxine replacement after treatment.
 Pituitary tumor can be managed medically first and if that does not work, surgery or radiation therapy are indicated.
-Gonadal failure can be treated with either CHC or hormone therapy.
+Ovarian insufficiency can be treated with either CHC or hormone therapy depending on the patient needs for contraception.
 Hormonal contraception is the standard treatment for chronic anovulation while clomiphene citrate can help with ovulation for patients desiring fertility.
 Hysteroscopic resection for the treatment of Asherman’s syndrome can restore the menstrual cycle.

+- American College of Obstetricians and Gynecologists.
 Guidelines for Women’s Health Care: A resource manual.
 Fourth Edition.
-American College of Obstetricians and Gynecologists.
-Pages 567-573.
+Available through ACOG Pages 567-573.
 2014.